 Scott School of Careers AP 099 Anatomy and Physiology Course will be accepted in lieu of college level anatomy and physiology course if less than 2 years old.

-Applicants must pass an entrance exam with Health Education Systems Incorporated (HESI) with a 78% or higher in two (2) attempts within one year.
+Applicants must pass an entrance exam with Health Education Systems Incorporated (HESI) with a 78% or higher in three (3) attempts within one year.
 Cost of Exam $60.00 (money order)

 2 letters of professional recommendation